+- NATURAL ENGLAND: No objections.

-No objections to the proposal but suggest the views of Natural
+- LANCASHIRE COUNTYNo objections to the proposal but suggest the views of Natural

-COUNCIL (ECOLOGY): England be requested.
+England be requested.

 This application seeks detailed planning permission for the extension of the business known as Deli Solutions into the adjoining industrial building occupied by AJA Smith Transport as well as an extension at the rear of the building.
 The proposal incorporates the extension into the adjacent industrial building which will have some minor changes to the design elevation as well as an extension planned over two phases which will provide an additional 2,600m2 of gross internal floor space.